Communication Sciences and Disorders

 Content

-1. Explain fundamental theories and principles of basic acoustics, psychoacoustics, (neuro)anatomy, and (neuro)physiology as they pertain to the normal development of speech, language, and hearing.
+1. Explain fundamental principles of anatomy, acoustics, neuroanatomy, and neurophysiology as they relate to the normal development, assessment, and treatment of speech, language, and auditory functions.

 Critical Thinking

-1. Apply clinical problem-solving skills to defend assessment and treatment choices.
+1. Apply clinical problem-solving skills to analyze case scenarios, defend assessment and treatment decisions, and evaluate their implications for diverse populations.

 Communication

-1. Present information accurately and effectively during an oral presentation on a topic related to communication sciences or disorders.
+1. Present information accurately and effectively through both oral presentations and analytical writing on topics related to communication sciences or disorders.

 Curriculum Map